Lohitha-7/sucess-navigator/README.md

 Bounce-Back & Mental Toughness: Quantifying a developer's recovery rate and psychological resilience after facing professional setbacks, hackathon rejections, or failed tests.

-📊 Infographic Breakdown
-Our project workflow is completely mapped out in the architectural diagram watermarked_img_16142062950400093952.png:

 A] THE PAIN POINT (Systemic Erasure): Traditional hiring pipelines are broken.
 Generative AI is being used to clone perfect, fraudulent profiles, while institutional elitism completely ignores brilliant regional colleges and pipelines.